StefanosEleftheriadis/portfolio/README.md

-Wrote with html, CSS and js.
-MY own portfolio
+This website is written in html, CSS and js.
+It's my own portfolio.